CNAS Commencement 2024

 Academic Excellence Award

-The Academic Excellence Award for the College of Natural & Agricultural Sciences recognizes students who are selected by their faculty for achieving excellence in their academics and research or creative activity.
+The Academic Excellence Award for the College of Natural & Agricultural Sciences recognizes students who are selected by their faculty for achieving excellence in their academics and research, or creative activity.

 Outstanding Achievement Award

-Selected by the CNAS divisional deans, the Outstanding Achievement Award recognizes one student from all the Excellence Award nominees for their exemplary achievement in academics and research or creative activity, their breadth of involvement in the college, and for their commitment to service and citizenship.
+Selected by the CNAS divisional deans, the Outstanding Achievement Award recognizes one student from all the Excellence Award nominees for their exemplary achievement in academics and research or creative activity, their breadth of involvement in the college, and their commitment to service and citizenship.

 Rosemary S.J.
 Schraer Award